1899 Lafayette football team

-The 1899 Lafayette football team represented Lafayette College in the 1899 college football season.
-Lafayette shut out 10 opponents and finished with a 12–1 record in their first year under head coach Samuel B. Newton.
+The 1899 Lafayette football team was an American football team that represented Lafayette College as an independent during the 1899 college football season.
+In its first year under head coach Samuel B. Newton, Lafayette compiled a 12–1 record, shut out 10 opponents, and outscored all opponents by a total of 253 to 23.
 Significant games included victories over Penn (6–0), Lehigh (17–0 and 35–0), and Cornell (6–5), and its sole loss coming against co-national champion Princeton (0–12).
-The 1899 Lafayette team outscored its opponents by a combined total of 253 to 23.

-Two Lafayette players received recognition on the 1899 College Football All-America Team.
+Two Lafayette players received recognition on the 1899 All-America football team.
 They are: fullback Edward G. Bray (Outing magazine, 2nd team; Charles E. Patterson, 1st team); and guard H. E. Trout (Walter Camp, 3rd team).

 Schedule

 Players

 The following players were regulars on the 1899 Lafayette football team.